 - Learning - until I took some significant effort to learn by myself by doing some certifications or side projects, there was little incentive to become better every day; promotions and raises are fixed more or less and not significant for lower levels

 - Technology - plain old Java 8 with MySQL 😐; although I did move to a more exciting DevOps role, my mind was pretty much made up by then

 - Being service-based meaning that the impact of my work was a blur (at least for a long time)

-Last but not the least - the folks who joined alongside me weren’t interested in technology or coding ONE BIT!
-Even some of the so called Subject Matter Experts (SMEs) seemed to lacked some key knowledge of the technology they were in charge of or working with.
+Last but not least - the folks who joined alongside me weren't interested in technology or coding ONE BIT!
+Even some of the so-called Subject Matter Experts (SMEs) seemed to lack some key knowledge of the technology they were in charge of or working with.
 I thought to myself -

 Applying the "if you are one of the smartest in the room, you're in the wrong place" concept to an undergraduate, my (supreme) ego was hurt, I had made up my mind to switch companies, come what may.